Activity Updates

 We focus our efforts on making positive impacts on the human-related threats to marine protected species and our ocean ecosystem in Hawai'i.
 Our animals of primary focus include the rare and endangered Hawaiian monk seal, threatened green and endangered hawksbill sea turtles, and vulnerable seabird species.
 In partnership with the National Oceanic and Atmospheric Administration (NOAA), the U.S. Fish & Wildlife Service and the State of Hawai'i, HMAR works to support protected species preservation, recovery and ocean conservation through four programs that work together to make a positive impact on both the causes and the effects of key threats.

-Our Field Support Program (FSP) team members devote thousands of hours each year responding to sightings, searching for animals of concern to document their condition, identifying potential animal health issues and recording observational and other data needed for species population and recovery research.
-While in the field, we engage with thousands of people each year performing outreach and teaching sustainable behaviors, and other actions each person can take to improve stewardship for the marine protected animals of Hawai’i and to help ensure long-term species preservation and ocean resilience.
-FSP team members also engage with the public in structured settings such as community events, school presentations and at public venues to provide educational outreach which supports marine protected species preservation and recovery.
+Our Field Operations Program (FOP) team members devote thousands of hours each year responding to sightings, searching for animals of concern to document their condition, identifying potential animal health issues and recording observational and other data needed for species population and recovery research.
+This team also performs animal interventions, rescues, and stranding responses to save animals that need help or to enable medical treatments, rehabilitation, recovery and release.
+While in the field, we also engage with thousands of people each year performing outreach and teaching sustainable behaviors, and other actions each person can take to improve stewardship for the marine protected animals of Hawai’i and to help ensure long-term species preservation and ocean resilience.

 Our Operations Support Program manages telephone hotlines that receive thousands of calls every year from the public and government agencies so that we can mount the most appropriate field action needed.
 Team members in this program dispatch HMAR personnel to enable field response, manage inter-agency activity, and also record and shares data obtained in the field with government research and species management partners to enhance conservation and recovery efforts.
 Member of this team also manage other vital HMAR systems such as online volunteer management and training systems that enable us to operate most efficiently with well-trained personnel for maximum results.